bobrocke/bobrocke.github.io/_posts/2025-02-01-ruby-and laravel.md

 A very cool thing about using Rails is that you don't need all the `includes` and `use` directives as in PHP.
 Rails just 'knows' where the definitions are for any functions needed.

 Rails is strongly opinionated.
-Something that I'm learning the hard way is that doing things *The Rails Way* may not be the first way I think of, or the way I'm most comfortable, but in the end I have many fewer headaches if I just do.
+Something that I'm learning the hard way is that doing things *The Rails Way* may not be the first way I think of, or the way I'm most comfortable, but in the end I have many fewer headaches if I just do it that way.